marlonleite/gobarber-api/README.md

 # GoBarber

-## Configurando a estrutura do projeto
+## Aula 01 - Configurando a estrutura do projeto

 ```
 yarn add express